Pfizer/BioNTech vaccine appears effective against mutation in new coronavirus variants -study

 Ongoing testing will be needed, experts said, to allay concerns about whether vaccines being given to millions of people in the fight against the pandemic will protect them as the virus mutates.
 COVID-19 has killed more than 1.8 million people worldwide.

-“The evidence is not conclusive but there is a lot to indicate that the existing MRNA vaccines do cover the new variants.
-That is the good news,” Andreas Bergthaler, principal investigator at the Research Center for Molecular Medicine of the Austrian Academy of Sciences in Vienna.
+“The evidence is not conclusive but there is a lot to indicate that the existing mRNA vaccines do cover the new variants.
+That is the good news,” said Andreas Bergthaler, principal investigator at the Research Center for Molecular Medicine of the Austrian Academy of Sciences in Vienna.

 TESTS AND TWEAKS